Shibuya Sky: Tickets & Tips for the Perfect Experience Above Tokyo

 Based on my experiences, now you know where to buy online tickets, best time to go to Shibuya Sky, how much you can fit in a locker, the different areas and more tips to plan an unforgettable visit to this incredible Tokyo attraction.
 It’s easily one of my favourite experiences in Japan’s capital!

 I hope you found these tips helpful, are able to enjoy a Shibuya Sky sunset and have the best possible experience when you’re there!
+Wondering what to do in Shibuya afterwards?
+Why not enjoy this local Shibuya bar hopping tour?
+I had such a fun time and highly recommend it!

 Is visiting Shibuya Sky on your bucket list?
 Let me know in the comments below and feel free to ask if you have any other questions I haven’t addressed.